reactive-python/reactpy-django/docs/src/reference/hooks.md

 ## Use Scope

-This is a shortcut that returns the HTTP or WebSocket [`#!python scope`](https://channels.readthedocs.io/en/stable/topics/consumers.html#scope).
+This is a shortcut that returns the WebSocket or HTTP [scope](https://channels.readthedocs.io/en/stable/topics/consumers.html#scope).

 === "components.py"